wqking/datomu/readme.md

 **--tempo**
 Specifies the tempo in BPM for quarter note.
 The default value is 120

+**--volume**
+Specifies the volume in the output sound file.
+The default value is 80.
+The value is between 0 and 100.
+100 is the highest volume, 0 is silent.

 **--note-count**
 Specifies how many notes will be converted and generated.
 The default value is 0, that means no limits, all notes will be converted. -2